Vegan New Year’s Eve Food Traditions around the World

 Like many other nations, Italians prefer to add meaning to their everyday food and bring it to the New Year’s Eve tables.
 The biggest food lovers in Europe believe that eating lentils, which look like small gold coins, invites prosperity and abundance to their houses in the new year.

-Despite cultural and religious differences, Indians and Italians eat alike or at least when it comes to eating coin-like shaped lentils in pursuit to attract good fortune and luck for the upcoming year.
+Despite cultural and religious differences, Indians and Italians eat alike or at least when it comes to eating coin-like shaped lentils at the New Year’s Eve dinner in the attempt to attract good fortune and luck.

-It might be quite a challenge to find a vegan dish in Japan, where fish and other seafood try to sneak on every place.
-This problem, however, easily diminishes on the New Year’s Eve celebration when most Japanese eat traditional toshikoshi soba, the long buckwheat noodles that are believed to be responsible for strength and long life.
-(We might just uncovered the secret of Japanese longevity.)
+It may be quite a challenge to find a vegan dish in Japan where fish and other seafood try to sneak into every place.
+This problem, however, erases itself during the New Year’s Eve celebration when most Japanese eat traditional toshikoshi soba, the long buckwheat noodles that are believed to be responsible for strength and long life.
+(We may have just uncovered the secret of Japanese longevity.)

-Chinese understanding of the New Year celebration differs from the rest of the world.
-Starting on the 16th of February, the Chinese New Year continues for a few weeks and involved ample amount of the traditional food.
-If you are a traveling to China vegan, you have to try their famous tang yuan, sweet rice dumplings with the filling made from sesame seed paste or sweet bean paste with sugar, fruits and nuts.
+If you are a vegan who travels to China during this time, make sure to try their famous tang yuan, sweet rice dumplings with the filling made from sesame seed paste or sweet bean paste with sugar, fruits and nuts.
 It tastes amazing!

 16 Comments